pankajkgupta/clopy/README.md

 If you want to interrupt the session after it starts, press <kbd>Esc</kbd> button while the window is selected, to close the session as the program.

+Here are two example trials from CLMF experiment where task was to move left fore-limb (top animation) and later the same mouse was trained to move right fore-limb (bottom animation)

 ![CLoPy](https://github.com/pankajkgupta/clopy/blob/main/assets/GT33_tta_20230728121232_rewbehbrain20594.gif?raw=true)
 ![CLoPy](https://github.com/pankajkgupta/clopy/blob/main/assets/GT33_tta_20231004180719_rewbehbrain9898.gif?raw=true)